- Windows 11 is officially announced and many users are looking to make the upgrade.

 It mainly showed users a fail message with absolutely no details.
 However, now, you will know the reason why Windows 11 can’t run on your device, so you can make the necessary adjustments.

-Update: The new app crashes for many
+The new app crashes for many

 The sooner Microsoft is aware, the faster they’ll release a new fix.

-However, it seems that not everybody finds this tiny app quite useful.
+At the same time, not everybody finds this tiny app quite useful.
 Some users are disappointed with the fact that you aren’t really being told what requirements aren’t met.

 From the looks of it, it seems that the TPM 2.0 (Trusted Platform Module) could be the biggest trigger of them all, and there’s already some chatter on the web around this.